Monson Lake State Park

 Day use and overnight camping available.

-Water is on for the season, visitors will find drinking water available at Monson Lake.
+Water is off for the season, visitors should bring drinking water from home for your visit to Monson Lake.
 The modern restroom and shower building is closed for the season, and camping rates have been reduced to off-peak, which are $12 per night, and $18 per night for a site with electricity.
 Learn more about seasonal conditions online, or call Sibley State Park at 320-354-2055 for more information about Monson Lake State Park.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.